Housekeeper job description

 Communication

-Clear communication with housekeeping team, maintenance and front office, ability to provide training and written reports.
+Clear communication with the housekeeping team, maintenance and front office, ability to provide training and written reports.

 Organisation